 How to prevent suicide on university campuses is once again in the news after another University of Toronto student was found dead in the atrium of the Bahen Centre for Information Technology.

-Having nearly lost my own daughter to depression at age 13, and with her university years a short skip away, the news hit pretty close to home for me.
+Having nearly lost my own daughter to depression at age 13, and with her university years a short skip away, the news hit pretty close to home.

 “We can continue to throw counsellors, psychiatrists, medical doctors at this issue, and it’s never going to be enough.” —